-Directed laboratory research in genetics.
+This course involves directed laboratory research in genetics.
 Projects are expected to be of sufficient depth and breadth to encompass a minimum of two semesters of laboratory research.
 Students will register for credit during their final semester of research.
 A public seminar on research results must be presented during the semester in which course credit is granted.
-Graded pass/fail.
 Prerequisite: "C" or better in BIOL 312.
 Four semester hours.